 Using a torque wrench tighten the axle nut to manufacturers specifications (usually 120-160 torque pounds).
 This can be completed once the tire is on the ground to help hold the hub in place.

 Once the nut gets close to the desired tightness align the cotter pin holes for easy installation while reaching the proper torque.

 Insert a new cotter pin and use dikes to bend and cut the long side of the pin to hold it in place.
 Continue to reinstall the parking and disc brake assembly.
 Also reinstall the wheel and torque it to manufacturer specifications and you are all set.

-We hope you enjoyed this guide and videos.
+Our certified technicians are ready to answer CV axle bearing questions for free.
+We hope you saved money and learned from this guide.
 We are creating a full set of car repair guides.
-Please subscribe to our 2CarPros YouTube channel and check back often for new videos which are uploaded almost every day.
+Please subscribe to our 2CarPros YouTube channel and check back often for new videos which are uploaded regularly.